dereknovak/LS170-LS/study_guide.md

 ## Stateful Web Applications
 https://launchschool.com/books/http/read/statefulness

-- HTTP is a *stateless* protocol in that it does not save state in any part of its implementation, causing each request and response by applications to act independently from any other.
+- HTTP is a *stateless* protocol in that it does not persist state in any part of its implementation, causing each request and response by applications to act independently from others.
 This provides resilience to the HTTP protocol, as no maintenance is required throughout usage; however, lack of state creates a challenging experience for building stateful applications as programmers must find alternative methods of storing information.

 ### Sessions